Students in all three divisions listened to different forms of storytelling that encapsulate Dr. King's vision and legacy.

 - attracting, retaining, and developing the highest quality faculty.

 - keeping class sizes to 18 at the Lower School, 15 in the Middle School, and 14 in the Upper School.

 - offering a breadth of programming (university-caliber labs, vocal classes, 80 different sports teams, five world languages, over 60 student clubs, more than 50 annual music and theater performances each year, and the list continues).

 - providing rich, co-curricular experiences outside the classroom, from community and civic engagement and global education opportunities, to field trips and non-traditional learning environments, such as our outdoor classroom, gardens, and campsite.

 This tuition rivals the average cost of private college tuition, and it’s a BIG commitment.
 We understand.
 And we can help.

 We are dedicated to attracting students from a broad range of economic backgrounds and to ensuring that a Pingry education is available to all families, regardless of their ability to pay.
-Financial assistance is offered through several vehicles, including different payment plans and need-based financial aid.
+Financial assistance is offered through several vehicles, including different payment plans and need-based tuition assistance.
 These mechanisms enable us to meet the full, demonstrated need of a family—the difference between what a family can pay and the total cost of attendance—because we believe deeply that a Pingry education is an investment, in your child and our future.

 The returns are immense...